filyp/cognitive_tasks/README.md

 ## Dependencies

-You need python3.6 or newer, and installed `psychopy`.
+You need python3.6 or newer, and installed `psychopy`, and `wxpython`.
 ## Running

 ```bash